Sápmi: Saami Council

-Russian side
+Russia

 The Russian side of Sápmi is within Murmansk Oblast.
 Oblasts are governed by popularly elected parliaments and formally headed by governors.
 The governors are nominated by the president of Russia and accepted or rejected by the local parliaments.
 However, should the parliament refuse to accept the president's nominee, the president is entitled to dissolve parliament and call local elections.

 Murmansk Oblast covers the Kola Peninsula and is home to Murmansk, the largest city north of the Arctic Circle and in the Sápmi.
 It is subdivided into several districts, of which the geographically largest is Lovozersky District.
 This is also part of Russia where the Sami population is most numerous and visible.

 The Lapland Nature Reserve (Лапландский заповедник, Laplandskiy zapovednik) is a Russian zapovednik (strict nature reserve) in Murmansk Oblast, above the Arctic Circle.
 Its administrative centre is the rural locality of Laplandsky Zapovednik.
-First established during 1930-1951 and reestablished in 1957, the reserve protects an area of 2784 km2 to the northwest of Lake Imandra, including 86 km² of inland water.
+First established between 1930-1951 and reestablished in 1957, the reserve protects an area of 2784 km2 to the northwest of Lake Imandra, including 86 km2 of inland water.

-Norwegian side
+Norway

 The counties of Norway are governed by popularly elected assemblies, headed by county mayors.
 Formally, the counties are headed by county governors, but in practice, these have limited influence today.

-The largest of Norway's landscapes, Finnmárku (Northern Sami) or Finnmark (Norwegian), is in Sápmi and has a special form of autonomy: 95 % (about 46,000 sqkm) of the area is owned by the Finnmark Estate.
-The board of the Estate consists of equally many representatives from the Sami Parliament of Norway and Finnmark's county council.
+The largest of Norway's landscapes, Finnmárku (Northern Sami) or Finnmark (Norwegian) county, is in Sápmi and has a special form of autonomy: 95% (about 46,000 sqkm) of the area is owned by the Finnmark Estate.
+The board of the Estate consists of many representatives from the Sami Parliament of Norway and Finnmark's county council.
 The two institutions appoint leaders of the board alternately.
 The administrative centre of Finnmárku (Finnmark) is Čáhcesuolu or Vadsø, in the far east of the county.
 The current county governor is Runar Sjåstad from the Norwegian Labour Party.

-Romsa or Tromsø is southwest of Finnmárku.
+Romsa (or Troms) county is southwest of Finnmárku.
 Its administrative centre is the city after which the county is named, Romsa or Tromsø.
 Romsa is North Norway's biggest city and Sápmi's biggest city after Murmansk.
-Current fylkesordfører is Terje Olsen from the Conservative Party.
-A similar solution to the Finnmark Estate, Hålogalandsallmenningen, has been proposed for Romsa county and its southern neighbour Nordlánda.
+The current fylkesordfører is Terje Olsen from the Conservative Party.
+A similar solution to the Finnmark Estate, Hålogalandsallmenningen, has been proposed for Romsa County and its southern neighbour Nordlánda.

 Nordland covers a long strip of coast that includes both North Sami, Julev Sami, Bithun Sami, and South Sami areas.
 Its administrative centre is Bådåddjo or Bodø.
 The current county governor is Mariette Korsrud from the Norwegian Labour Party.

-The southernmost parts of Norwegian Sapmi lie in Nord-Trøndelag and partially in Sør-Trøndelag, the administrative centres of which are Steinkjer and Trondheim respectively.
-The latter city is outside Sápmi but is well known for being the site of the first international Sami conference in February 1917.
-The county governors are Gunnar Viken (the Conservative Party) in Nord-Trøndelag and Tore Sandvik (Norwegian Labour Party) in Sør-Trøndelag.
+The southernmost parts of Norwegian Sapmi lie in Trøndelag county (mostly the northern part of the county).
+The administrative centre is Steinkjer.
+The largest city in Trøndelag is Trondheim.
+Trondheim is outside Sápmi but is well known for being the site of the first international Sami conference in February 1917.
+The county governor is Frank Jenssen from the Conservative Party.